 Mexican Omelette with Chorizo

-- 1/2 cup queso quesadilla or other good melting cheese, shredded
+- 2 ounces queso quesadilla or other good melting cheese shredded (about 1/3 cup)

 - salt and pepper

-Remove casing from the chorizo and crumble.
+- Remove casing from the chorizo and crumble.
 Add to a small frying pan over medium heat and cook for about 5 minutes or until cooked through.
 Remove from heat and set aside.
+Discard the grease.